The Best Coffee Machine With Milk Frother

 My Observations:

-In a nutshell, the creatista range of Nespresso machines from Sage are to other Nespresso machines what the Oracle range is to other bean to cup coffee machines.
+In a nutshell, the Creatista range of Nespresso machines from Sage is to other Nespresso machines what the Oracle range is to other bean-to-cup coffee machines.

-These machines feature the same milk steaming technology as with the stand alone home barista espresso machine the Sage Bambino Plus, and they’re going to provide better milk texture than you’re going to get with any other pod machine on the market, that I’m aware of.
+These machines feature the same milk steaming technology as the standalone home barista espresso machine, the Sage Bambino Plus. (recognized by the Specialty Coffee Association (SCA)) They provide superior milk texture compared to any other pod machine on the market, to my knowledge.

 Read my Sage Bambino Plus Review

-All three creatista machines have the same newer “thermojet” thermocoil from Sage, which provides crazy fast 3 second ready time, and very fast steam ready time.
+All three Creatista machines incorporate the newer “thermojet” thermocoil from Sage, delivering an impressively fast 3-second ready time and rapid steam readiness.

-What this means, is that with the creatista machines you’ll have your coffee faster, as the whole process of steaming your milk is likely to take less than most other options when it comes to pod machines.
+This means that with the Creatista machines, you’ll have your coffee faster, as the entire milk steaming process is likely quicker than most other pod machines.

-The Uno is the cheapest in the range, it features more plastic in the build and less stainless steel, and although it’s capable of the same milkies, the user has to adjust the settings manually via a very clever quick recipe card which tells you what to change the settings to for each drink – while the more expensive plus and pro have the drinks programmed in for you to simply select and adjust if required.
+The Uno is the most affordable in the range, featuring more plastic and less stainless steel in its build.
+Although it can produce the same quality milk, users must manually adjust settings using a clever quick recipe card that guides you on what to change for each drink.
+In contrast, the more expensive Plus and Pro models have pre-programmed drinks that you can simply select and adjust if needed.

 Check Price - Amazon UKCheck Price - Sage Appliances